BRIDGING THE GAP BETWEEN FASHION, LAW & BUS

-Possibly one of the most discussed trademarks in the world of fashion and the subject of a number of referrals and decisions, the Christian Louboutin red sole trademark is once again the subject of a legal dispute.
-Yesterday, the courts handed down a significant ruling, in what has been a long-standing legal battle between the famed Parisian fashion designer and the Dutch shoe maker Van Haren.
+One of the most discussed trade marks in the world of fashion and the subject of a number of legal disputes.
+Today, the courts have handed down a significant ruling, in what has been eagerly awaited decision between the famed Parisian fashion house and the Dutch shoe maker Van Haren.

 Recent research data collected by SEMrush, the search engine marketing solutions provider notes how the products of Supreme the high-end luxury street wear brand constitutes the most searched replicas all over the world followed closely by Michael Kors and Christian Louboutin.

 British luxury fashion brand Burberry is suing US based retailer Target for alleged trademark infringements over its iconic checkered plaid pattern.
 Burberry believes Target has used its pattern on its own brand of eyewear, luggage and water bottles.